J&K: Three CRPF personnel killed, two injured in attack by militants in Sopore

 At least three personnel of the Central Reserve Police Force were killed in Sopore town in Baramulla district of Jammu and Kashmir on Saturday after militants opened fire at them, GNS news agency reported.
 Two CRPF men suffered injuries.

 Director General of Police Dilbagh Singh told the news agency that the injured included the driver of the vehicle in which the jawans were travelling.
-He said all five men were evacuated to SDH Hospital nearby, where two jawans were declared brought dead and another succumbed during treatment.
+The injured were evacuated to 92 Base Hospital in the area.

 Soon after the incident, government forces launched a cordon and search operation to nab the culprits.